ggrayapura7/Github-Practice/README.md

 # Github-Practice
 This is for Setting and learning Github
 <br>
-My Name is Gagan Palaiah Rayapura
+My Name is Gagan Rayapura